vtexdocs/dev-portal-content/docs/vtex-io/Perks/vtex-io-documentation-homologation-requirements-for-vtex-app-store/vtex-io-documentation-engineering-guidelines.md

 ### Isolate data between tenants

 Single-tenant external systems should be used carefully.
 Data from one tenant must always be isolated from data from another tenant to prevent leakage and unwanted access.
+The isolation method will depend on the external system.
+One possible solution is to use the name (or other identifier) of the tenant in routes or as a parameter for access control or to define how the data is managed.

 ## Data privacy

 ### Persisting PII within VTEX

 If using Master Data or VBase to store Personal Identifiable Information (PII), a mechanism must be in place to ensure compliance with the [Right to be Forgotten](https://www.gdpreu.org/right-to-be-forgotten/) or other similar data-protection practices.
+Possible solutions are to provide an option or endpoint in the app that erases the data, for instance, by using a delete operation with our Clients ([Master Data](https://developers.vtex.com/docs/guides/create-master-data-crud-app#delete), [VBase](https://github.com/vtex/node-vtex-api/blob/1b3c54976aa974619d0728fae4ed2fe076dbb551/src/clients/infra/VBase.ts#L178)) or through the API ([Master Data v1](https://developers.vtex.com/docs/api-reference/masterdata-api#delete-/api/dataentities/-acronym-/documents/-id-), [Master Data v2](https://developers.vtex.com/docs/api-reference/master-data-api-v2#delete-/api/dataentities/-dataEntityName-/documents/-id-)).

 ### Sending PII to external service

 We should ensure that all PII being shared externally is strictly necessary for the app to work.
-If you have any questions, reach out to us [via ticket](https://help-tickets.vtex.com/smartlink/sso/login/zendesk).
+If you have any questions, reach out to us [via ticket](https://help.vtex.com/en/tutorial/opening-tickets-to-vtex-support--16yOEqpO32UQYygSmMSSAM).

 ## Usability